jakeqwikcut/bring-da-ruckus/README.md

 ## Contributing

-This tool is designed for QwikCut internal use.
 Suggestions and improvements welcome!
+Feel free to submit issues or pull requests.

 ## Author

 Created by Jake Mammen - 2025

 Wu-Tang is for the children.
 Test responsibly. 🥷

-Internal QwikCut tool - All rights reserved.

 ---